Peace Action Committee – Committee Rules

 A) Committee Decision Process

-Following a minimum of five days, If no consensus isachieved, the Peace Action Committee shall be empowered to vote (on-line), and a 2/3 vote of the voting active members shall be required for passage.
-As usual for GP-US committees, each state and caucus will have one vote.
+Following a minimum of five days, if no consensus is achieved, the Peace Action Committee shall be empowered to vote (on-line), and a 2/3 vote of the voting active members shall be required for passage.
+As usual for GP-US committees, each represented state and caucus will have one vote.

-When an email vote is needed to make a formal decision, there shall be a resolution circulated on the list followed by a two-week discussion period,followed by a 5-day voting period.
-The co-chairs shall conduct and certify the votes.
-When the committee makes a decision by consensus, a shorter decision-making process is allowed as long as sufficient time for comments and concerns, at least 5 days, is given.
+When an online vote is needed to make a formal decision, the resolution or proposal will again be circulated on the list followed by a two-week discussion period, followed by a 5-day voting period.
+The Co-Chairs shall conduct and certify the votes.

 4. Quorums and Active Members

-The Peace Action Committee shall make regular reports to the GPUS CC on its work.
-The co-chairs shall lead that process.
+The Peace Action Committee shall make regular reports to the GP-US Steering Committee on its work.
+The Co-Chairs shall lead that process.

 - Accreditation Committee